SwingGuy1024/Blog/Bad Uses of Optional.md

     2   widget.doSomething();  // throws NullPointerException
     3   // ...
 (More code)

-All three of these methods behave exactly the same way.

-Now we have an opportunity to clarify the required nature of the parameter.
+All three of these methods behave exactly the same way, except for which RuntimeException they throw.
+But the last one takes one line to do what five lines did in the first case.
+It also gives us an opportunity to clarify the required nature of the parameter.
 All we have to do is change its name:

     1 private void someMethod(Widget requiredWidget) {
     2   requiredWidget.doSomething();  // throws NullPointerException